eyenikeyev/vm-network/README.md

 <p>
 <b>Note</b>: we are accesssing the terminal of VM2 (Linux's version of a command prompt) it doesen't display input and dots when typing a password.
 It is registering input when typing
 <p>
 Typing in commands such as uname -a, id, pwd, or sudo apt will display traffic on Wireshark.
-You can filter ssh traffic in Wireshark by typing in ssh in the filter bar
+You can filter ssh traffic in Wireshark by typing in ssh in the filter bar, and observe the results
 <p>
 <img src="https://i.imgur.com/YMgANPk.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>